 One of the most influential entrepreneurial trends may come as something of a surprise.
 Far from being maverick, devil-may-care risk-takers who bet their bottom dollar on a pipedream that just might work, most tycoons who have built up business empires are actually rather risk-averse.

 A recent study by French academics Michel Villette and Catherine Vuillermot found that success is usually dependent on a meticulously constructed strategy and a brilliant analytical brain that allows them to see a slam-dunk opportunity that no-one else has seen.
-Even those seen as nonconformist rebels usually go to great lengths to minimise every risk.
+Even those seen as nonconformist rebels usually go to great lengths to minimize every risk.